Facebook Pixel for Advertising Data

 a.
 12 hours with calculus as pre- or co-req

 b.
-3 hours atmospheric physics GR 4623 Physical Meteorology
+3 hours atmospheric physics ATM 4623 Physical Meteorology

 c.
-3 hours atmospheric measurements or instrumentation GR 4753/6753 Satellite/Radar
+3 hours atmospheric measurements or instrumentation ATM 4753/6753 Satellite/Radar

 GR 4943/6943 Tropical Met